winteryoung/uac/README.md

 uac -h
 ```

 **Note**, by the nature of Windows design, a process cannot be elevated directly, only a new process can be granted the admin privilege.
-So uac opens a new window every time you call.
+So uac opens a new window or starts a new process every time you call.